martinambrus/AuxiliaryASR/README.md

 #### Keeping the CTC branch expressive

 When the auxiliary ASR is trained on only a few hours of speech, the CTC head can collapse into predicting mostly blanks, which hurts diagonal alignments and increases the skip/merge gap.
-The default configuration now enables gentle blank-rate and coverage regularisers so deletions are discouraged without overwhelming the core losses; the blank prior is tuned toward a 0.50–0.55 operating band while keeping long-blank penalties intact:
+The default configuration now enables gentle blank-rate, coverage, and expected-duration regularisers so deletions are discouraged without overwhelming the core losses; the blank prior is tuned toward a 0.50–0.55 operating band while keeping long-blank penalties intact:

 ```yaml
 ctc_loss: